Friday, September 26, 2025

 Best case scenario: suppose Sam has fallen into bad habits, he realises it, and intends to change.
 To get there, Sam needs to commit to deep self-reflection, accountability, analysis and practicing new habits.

-In these cases, conversation with a therapist (me!) can be a little embarrassing.
-Most often, these Sams will say something like, “Oh God, I was awful!”
+In therapy sessions, these conversations can be uncomfortable.
+Most often, my clients will say something like, “Oh God, I was awful!”
 It stings!
 But then we move on and work on the new better behaviour.
 The process is tricky but ultimately extremely rewarding.

 Now, asking Sam to do that in front of Alex makes this process ten times harder.
 In fact, Sam may just not want to do it at all.
 Because admitting our human failings is difficult.
 That’s issue #1.